flatironinstitute/neurosift/README.md

 ## Installation

 To use Neurosift, you don't need to install anything.
-Just visit the [live site](https://flatironinstitute.github.io/neurosift) and start browsing NWB files.
+Just visit the [live site](https://flatironinstitute.github.io/neurosift) and start browsing DANDI.

 You can also [install and run Neurosift locally for development purposes](doc/development_environment.md).